Fear Me Not (Danish)

 by Eric D. Snider

-Released: September 6, 2008 (Toronto International Film Festival premiere; not yet released theatrically in the United States)
+Released: September 6, 2008 (Toronto International Film Festival premiere; no U.S. theatrical release yet)

 If "The Shining" taught us one thing, it's that all work and no play makes Jack a dull boy.
 In the atmospheric thriller "Fear Me Not," the other side of that equation is unnervingly laid out: all play and no work yields the same result.